arashnm80/arashnm80.github.io/handbook.md

 Start again from scratch.
 - What are my main pinciples/beliefs/thoughts?
 - What do I want/like/need/love and what I don't?
+- What is the correct list sorted by priorities?
 - 私の現在の状況は何ですか？
 - What are my options?
 What is the best/worst thing I can do now?
 - Qui vais-je choisir d'être et que vais-je choisir de faire maintenant ?